Adolescents’ REPORTS OF FORMAL SEXUAL HEALTH EDUCATION

 • Currently, 22 states and the District of Columbia mandate education about both sex and HIV; two states mandate sex education alone, and another 12 mandate only HIV education.41

-• A total of 37 states require that sex education programs include information about abstinence; 26 require that abstinence be stressed, while 11 simply require that it be included as part of the instruction.41
+• A total of 37 states require that sex education programs include information about abstinence; 25 require abstinence to be stressed, while 12 simply require the topic to be included as part of the instruction.41

 • Eighteen states and the District of Columbia require that sex education programs include information about contraception; no state requires that it be stressed.41